alibaba/feathub/docs/content/connectors/mysql.md

 # MySQL

-Feathub provides `MySQLSource` to read data from a MySQL table and `MySQLSink` to materialize feature view to a MySQL table.
+FeatHub provides `MySQLSource` to read data from a MySQL table and `MySQLSink` to materialize feature view to a MySQL table.
 Currently, `MySQLSource` can only be used as an online store source.